Popkornium18/hannover-buergeramt-bot/README.md

 pip install -r requirements.txt
 ```

-If you intend to use `systemd` for logging, you have to install the optional
+If you intend to use `systemd` for logging and want to use MySLQ/MariaDB as
-dependencies as well.
+your database, you have to install the optional dependencies as well.
 Make sure that you have the `systemd` header files installed.
 On Debian/Ubuntu these headers are provided by `libsystemd-dev`.